DBCDK/communityservice/doc/NOTES.md

 *Possible improvement (v2)*: Split Actions into three separate tables.

-{ What to do about `SortBy: 'modified_epoch'` if there is no modification time?
-It should fall back to created_epoch or deleted_epoch, so actually it should probably be someting like `SortBy: 'TIME'`.
-Alternatively, modified_epoch could be set on creation. }

 { What to do about objects marked as deleted?
 The community should decide how to deal with them, but then the community needs to know when something is deleted. }

 *Possible improvement (v2)*: Never use id numbers directly, always use the URL.